Dust Collector Maintenance: Eight Tips to Keep Your Collector Running Efficiently

 8. Inspect the Filter Media

 To optimize your dust collector’s performance; you should inspect your filter media often.
 The filter is the most important part of a dust collector because it accumulates and supports dust cake.
 Dust cake is what provides high filtering efficiencies during operation.
 Regularly inspect the clean-air side of the dust collector for leaks and the bags for tears.
 If pressure drop within a dust collector becomes extremely high compared to normal, it may be caused by excessive dust cake or “blinding” of the filter bags.

 Most importantly in the maintenance of your dust collector—always practice safety!
 Unless something goes wrong, workers should never have to enter the dust collector to change the filters.
 Filters should be positioned for easy access and slide in and out of the housing easily.
 It’s also a good idea to add a safety monitoring filter to your collector.
 A secondary filter can prevent dust from re-entering the workspace if there is a leak in the dust collector’s primary filters.

 The importance of having a quality dust collection system in a production facility can’t be understated.
-You’re not only providing a cleaner and safer work environment for your employees—you’re increasing the overall effectiveness of your manufacturing.
+You’re not only providing a clean and compliant work environment for your employees—you’re supporting the overall effectiveness of your operational efficiencies.
 With over 100 years of combined industry experience, P-A Industrial Services provides equipment, parts, and services all over the United States for businesses of all sizes.
 Our industry experience allows us to inspect, maintain, or repair all equipment components in your dust collection system to make sure you’re operating at the highest efficiencies.
 Similarly, we can evaluate system performance and make recommendations for improved productivity.
 P-A Industrial Services will make sure you’re using the right parts—from air compressors, blowers, filters, dust receptacles to cartridges, fans, and valves.